zaiisao/Documentation/en/Audio Broadcast/inject_stream_android.md

 >- Only one online media stream can be injected into the same channel at the same time.
 >- Supported codec type: AAC for audio, H.264 for video.
 >- Audio-only streams are also supported.
->- Only the host (broadcaster) can inject and remove an injected media stream.
+>- Only the host can inject and remove an injected media stream.
 Neither the delegated host nor the audience can do that.

 ## Implementation

-Before proceeding, ensure that you implement a basic live broadcast in your project.
+Before proceeding, ensure that you implement the basic live interactive streaming in your project.
 See [Start Live Interactive Streaming](../../en/Audio%20Broadcast/start_live_android.md) for details.

 > Ensure that you enable the RTMP Converter service before using this function.
 See [Prerequisites](../../en/Audio%20Broadcast/cdn_streaming_android.md).

 Refer to the following steps to inject an online media stream:

-1. The host in a channel calls the `addInjectStreamUrl` method to inject an online media stream to the live broadcast channel.
+1. The host in a channel calls the `addInjectStreamUrl` method to inject an online media stream to the live interactive streaming channel.
 You can modify the parameter values of `config` to set the resolution, bitrate and frame rate of the injected stream.
 See [InjectStreamConfig](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/java/classio_1_1agora_1_1rtc_1_1live_1_1_live_inject_stream_config.html).
 	> Only one online media stream can be injected into the same channel at the same time.

 	If the method call is successful, SDK triggers the `onUserJoined (uid:666)` callback to all the users in the channel, and triggers the `onStreamInjectedStatus` callback to the local host.